 And luckily for me it is added to so many different South East Asian dishes in so many different ways.

 The other day at a cooking class in Laos, at the Tamarind Cooking School, I saw a whole new way of using lemongrass.
 Using it as a base for the chicken stuffing.
+Think lemongrass chicken skewers where the skewer is the lemongrass stalk itself.

 How does this work you ask?
 Well, essentially you make many long cuts into the lemongrass stalk, going right through it but not making the cut all the way down to the end.
 So you start with one side and make a 4 inch long cut, turn the lemongrass 90 degrees and make another cut, and continue to make numerous cuts all the way around.
 Then you squeeze the two ends of the lemongrass towards eachother, which forms a lantern basket from the cuts that you’ve made.
 This is where the minced chicken stuffing goes.
+And now your lemongrass chicken skewers are reading to be cooked in oill.

 Brilliant if you ask me.